Dimillian/HyperGit/README.md

 ### Example Searches
 - `@my-app` - Find "my-app" repository
-- `@my-app/component` - Search for files containing "component"
+- `@my-app:main/component` - Search for files containing "component" on main branch
+- `@my-app:feature-branch/utils` - Search files on specific branch
 - `@my-app/src/utils.ts` - Find specific file path

 ### Smart Features
-- **Recent Files**: Automatically tracks your recently viewed files
+- **Recent Files**: Automatically tracks your recently viewed files with branch awareness
+- **Recent Snippets**: Personal library of saved code snippets with syntax highlighting
-- **File Tree Caching**: Repository structure is cached for instant browsing
+- **File Tree Caching**: Repository structure is cached for instant browsing (per branch)
 - **Search Reset**: File viewer automatically resets search bar when closed

-### Code Snippet Sharing
+### Code Snippet Features
-1. Open any file in the file viewer
+1. **Sharing**: Open any file in the file viewer
 2. Select lines of code by clicking and dragging
-3. Click the "Share Snippet" button that appears
+3. Click "Save Snippet" to add to your personal library
-4. Generate a beautiful screenshot for social media
+4. Click "Share Snippet" to generate beautiful screenshots for social media
-5. Download the image or share directly to Twitter/LinkedIn
+5. **Managing**: Access your snippet library from the homepage
-6. Copy GitHub links with line highlighting
+6. Click any snippet to view with syntax highlighting
+7. Copy code, generate screenshots, or view on GitHub
+8. Remove snippets you no longer need

 ## 🛠️ Tech Stack